Is Dallas Area Rapid Transit (DART) vetting their bus drivers?

-Thanks to a new report by NBC 5 Investigates, it’s now coming to light that five DART bus drivers, who had collectively racked up almost 1000 complaints in 2 years, were still on the job and behind the wheel.
+Thanks to a new report by NBC 5 Investigates, it’s now coming to light that five DART bus drivers (who had collectively racked up almost 1000 complaints in 2 years) were still on the job and behind the wheel.
 That is, until NBC started asking questions.

-Now, 9 months later, DART says it has fired two of the drivers and suspended a third.
+Nine months later, DART says it has fired two of the drivers and suspended a third.
 Vice president of transportation for DART Timothy W. Newby says “Ninety-nine percent of the trips we provide, there is no problem.”
 DART also contends that customer complaints are actually down 18% over the last two years.

 In one case, NBC counted more than 200 complaints in one driver’s file.
 However, DART considers that driver to have only 30 complaints…